 If you release a bad odor when you exhale, you may wonder – what are the causes of bad breath?
 Experiencing bad breath in the morning is normal.
-However, for some individuals, this is a chronic problem, so they struggle to find a lasting solution.
+However, this is a chronic problem for some individuals, so they struggle to find a lasting solution.
 Nearly 30% of the US population complains of having bad breath.
-The Latin word for bad breath is halitosis and it usually happens after a garlicky meal.
+The Latin word for bad breath is halitosis, and it usually happens after a garlicky meal.

 Some individuals may not be aware that they have bad breath; they only learn from their friends, workmates, or relatives.
 This typically causes distress and discomfort.
 Many relationships go amiss due to halitosis, a condition that diminishes the quality of life.
 So, what are the causes of bad breath?

 Carbs have a crucial function in the body, and when your food lacks this nutrient, it can cause bad breath.
 When you don’t get enough carbs due to an extreme diet, the body’s metabolism changes, leading to halitosis.

 On the other hand, high protein may cause difficulty in the body’s digestive system, and your body will develop sulfurous gases.
 You can prevent this from happening by eating a balanced diet that includes herbs and vegetables.

 Your mouth should have an adequate amount of saliva to keep it clean by removing food particles that can cause bad breath.
 When your mouth does not produce enough saliva, a bad breath odor will follow.
 This is a condition referred to as xerostomia.
 The situation is natural and happens when you sleep, and it is why people wake up with cottonmouth.
 If this continues throughout the day, then seek treatment from a qualified family dentist.

 This is yet another culprit for mouth odor.
 The more you drink, the more your mouth stinks.
 Excessive alcohol consumption affects saliva production in your mouth, and this is the best environment for mouth odor-causing bacteria to flourish.